cjplumer/module05_submission/README.md

 4) Coupon expiration date

 Finding: Coupons with an expiration date of 1 day were much more likely to be accepted than those that expired in 2 hours

+The Jupyter workbook that was used to come to the above findings is available in this GitHub repository here: module_5_assignment_workbook.ipynb